alwyn974/workshop-java/README.md

     @Override //This annotation is not necessary but it's preferable to use it to clarify the code public String toString() {
         return "Hi I'm an Overridable method";
-    }
+        //return super.toString() + "Hi ";// call the method toString of the parent and add "Hi" }

 }